oseintow/baremetrics-api/README.md

 Baremetrics::delete("resource uri");
 ```

-Let use our access token to get products from baremetrics.
+Let use our api key to get plans from baremetrics.

 **NB:** You can use this to access any resource on baremetrics (be it plans, subscription, customers, etc)